joostwmd/philharmonie/README.md

 - Gardrobe: Use it to generate tokens with the Client-Credentials flow or extend a session by refreshing a token.
 This class is initialized using your client credentials and should only be used server-side.

-- Dirigent: Use it to fetch data from various streaming services, referred to as "providers."
+- Conductor: Use it to fetch data from various streaming services, referred to as "providers."
 This class is initialized without client credentials.
 Instead, it uses access tokens and thus can be used anywhere.

 These two building blocks provide a solid foundation for integrating music streaming data into your project.
-For tasks requiring single API calls, such as fetching playlist data, Gardrobe and Dirigent offer all necessary functionality.
+For tasks requiring single API calls, such as fetching playlist data, Gardrobe and Conductor offer all necessary functionality.
 For more complex operations, like transferring playlists between services, you can utilize common flows from our Repertoire, which are available for copy-pasting into your project.

 Note that user authentication is not included in this package to ensure compatibility with various tech stacks.
-For API endpoints requiring user authentication, such as adding tracks to a playlist, you must authenticate users through another service and pass the user access token to the Dirigent.
+For API endpoints requiring user authentication, such as adding tracks to a playlist, you must authenticate users through another service and pass the user access token to the Conductor.

 ## Installation